oguimbal/jcool-docs/auto-responders.md

+# Auto-responders

-Auto-responders are fictive opponents that you can use to test Justice.cool API.
+Auto-responders are fictive opponents that you can use to **test Justice.cool mediation service through the API.**

 When setting an auto-responder as your opponent, it will automatically interact with you using a predefined behaviour (which depends on the autoresponder you chose).